 Check out a longer video highlighting Kentucky's Dupree Nature Preserve.

 There is ample parking to accommodate large groups wishing to learn about nature and enjoy the nature preserve's five miles of hiking trails.

 Participate in our scavenger hunt.
 Collecting everything qualifies you for a prize!

 From Lexington: Reach the Preserve by US 27 -- Nicholasville Road.
 From US 27, turn west on State Route 1845 (Rogers Road).
 This is the first road south of the Kentucky River that goes to the west.
 Travel 1845 about 6 miles until it ends at the Camp Dick fire station.
 Go right on Polly's Bend Road.
-The Dupree site is about 2.7 miles on the left near the end of the road.
+The Dupree site is about 2.7 miles on the left.

 From Louisville: Take I-64 E/Cincinnati/Lexington.
 Take the exit onto I-64 E toward Lexington.
 Take exit 48 for KY-151 S toward US-127 S/Lawrenceburg/Graefenburg.
 Keep right at the fork, follow signs for Lawrenceburg and merge onto KY-151 South.
 Turn right onto US-127 S/US-127 Bypass S/Old Frankfort Road.
 Continue to follow US-127 South.
 Turn left onto US-127 Bypass South.
 Turn left onto KY-152 E/Burgin Road.
 Continue to follow KY-152 East.
 Turn right onto KY-152 E/Kennedy Bridge Road.
 Turn left onto High Bridge Road.
 Turn right onto Pollys Bend Road.
-The Dupree site is about 2.7 miles on the left near the end of the road.
+The Dupree site is about 2.7 miles on the left.